aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/paragraphs/update-run/_index.md

 weight: 140
 ---

-This REST API allows you to update run properties.
-The API returns updated run data in XML/JSON format.
+This REST API updates run properties.

 The resource properties are the following:

 |Property Name|Type|Description|
 | :- | :- | :- |